nexmo-community/js-express-drop-in-audio/README.md

 This is a JavaScript project that creates a HTTP server for the [Vonage Conversation API](https://developer.nexmo.com/conversation/overview).
 This project was built to be used with an [accompanying app](https://github.com/nexmo-community/swift-client-sdk-drop-in-audio), learn more about both projects on [our blog](LINKICOMING).

+A Swift version of this server is available on [GitHub](https://github.com/nexmo-community/swift-vapor-drop-in-audio).

 ## Welcome to Vonage

 If you're new to Vonage, you can [sign up for a Vonage API account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=js-express-drop-in-audio) and get some free credit to get you started.